It has a unique appearance and an even more memorable smell

 It’s a superfruit

 Despite the stench, durian is extremely healthy, even more so than many other fruits.
 Naturally rich in iron, vitamin C, and potassium, durian improves muscle strength, skin health and even lowers blood pressure.
 Furthermore, one small durian contains 23g of dietary fiber which is nearly all of your daily nutritional requirement.
-However, it is important to not eat them in excess, as one Malay politician learned the hard way.
+However, it is important to not eat them in excess, as in 2010 Malaysian politician Ahmad Lai Bujang was rushed to hospital complaining of breathlessness and dizziness after gorging himself on durian.

 Young vs old